We also want 70% of Londoners to live within 400 metres of the London-wide cycle network, and for a wider cross-section of Londoners to cycle.

 To be eligible for a grant, your organisation must be based or operate inside Greater London and fall within the following groups:

-The application window for 2016 is now closed.
-It will re-open in August 2017.
+The application window for grants will open in August 2018.

 Groundwork London administers the grants on our behalf.
 For more information about Cycling Grants London and how to apply, visit the Cycling Grants London website or contact the Groundwork London Cycling Grants team: